Jacqueline Moore

 Jacqueline DeLois Moore (born January 6, 1964) is an American professional wrestler and professional wrestling manager.
-She is best known for her time in WWE (known as the World Wrestling Federation until 2002) from 1998 to 2004, where she became the first African American WWE Cruiserweight champion as well as being one of three women to hold the championship, as well as working for World Championship Wrestling in 1997–98 and later Total Nonstop Action Wrestling as a wrestler, manager, and road agent.
+She is currently signed to WWE under a legends contract.
+Moore also worked for World Championship Wrestling in 1997–98 and later Total Nonstop Action Wrestling as a wrestler, manager, and road agent.

 She began her career in World Class Championship Wrestling, but was well known in the United States Wrestling Association, where she was a fourteen-time USWA Women's Champion.
-She later moved to World Championship Wrestling, where she briefly managed the team Harlem Heat.
+She later moved to World Championship Wrestling, where she briefly served as Kevin Sullivan's valet and then the manager of Harlem Heat.
 In 1998, she joined the World Wrestling Federation (WWF, later World Wrestling Entertainment).
 She began managing Marc Mero and had her first rivalry with Sable, which culminated in the re-establishment of the WWF Women's Championship, which Moore held twice during her time with the WWF.
 In 1999, she formed an all-female alliance with Terri Runnels and Ryan Shamrock called the Pretty Mean Sisters.
 In the early 2000s, Moore worked as both a referee and trainer for the WWF, and she also held the WWE Cruiserweight Championship, which was a title predominantly held by men.
 She was the third woman to accomplish the feat, but the only woman to do so under the WWE banner (following Madusa and Daffney in WCW).
 In 2004, she joined TNA, where she worked mostly as a manager and occasional wrestler.

 On April 2, 2016, Moore was inducted into the WWE Hall of Fame.